knative/eventing-contrib/DEVELOPMENT.md

 These are both idempotent, and we expect that running these in the `master` branch to produce no diffs.

+To verify that your generated code is correct with the new type definition you can run [`./hack/verify-codegen.sh`](./hack/verify-codegen.sh).
+On OSX you will need GNU `diff` version 3.7 that you can install from `brew` with `brew install diffutils`.

+To check that the build and tests passes please see the test [documentation](#tests) or simply run [`./test/presubmit-tests.sh](./test/presubmit-tests.sh)

 Once the codegen and dependency information is correct, redeploy using the same `ko apply` command you used [Installing a Source](#installing-a-source).